IDinsight/aaq_ud_template/README.md

 - Other files should be updated before you can test the instance.

 See `docs/deployment_instructions.md` for more detailed explanations of each secret environment variable.
-See `docs/deployment_instructions.md` for more detailed explanations of each secret environment variable.

 #### Run `make setup-ecr`

-This creates the ECR repository for the project to store docker images.
-This step is not necessary if you have done this already in another AAQ app (e.g. core).
 This creates the ECR repository for the project to store docker images.
 This step is not necessary if you have done this already in another AAQ app (e.g. core).